 The main goal is to measure the effects of the information-provision experiment on the decision to file a protest.
-Additionally, we included two questions from the survey included in the letter, known as the Field Survey, to be used as outcome variables.
-A copy of the full survey instrument is included in Appendix F. The first question simply asks individuals whether it is likely or not that they will file a protest this year.
-The goal of this outcome is to provide a validation exercise.
-The second, and most important, question was designed to provide a test of the causal mechanism at play.
-This question elicits whether the household thinks that their own taxes are fair or unfair relative to other households in the county, on a subjective scale from 1 to 10.
-The hypothesis is that, according to conditional cooperation, finding out that the average tax rate is higher should reduce the household's feeling of unfairness.
+Additionally, in the letter, we include two questions from the Field Survey to be used as outcome variables.
+Appendix F provides a copy of the full survey instrument.
+The first question asks whether it is likely that the individual will file a protest this year.
+The goal of this question is to provide a validation exercise.
+The second and most important question is designed to test the causal mechanism at play.
+It elicits whether the recipient thinks that their own taxes are fair or unfair, relative to other households in the county, on a subjective scale from 1 to 10.
+The hypothesis is that, according to conditional cooperation, finding out that the average tax rate is higher should reduce the feeling of unfairness.